mowito/mowito_amd64/docs/source/step_4.rst

 ================================
-Step 4 : Navigate the Chosen Bot
+Part 4 : Navigate the Chosen Bot
 ================================

 This section shall provide instructions on how to navigate the chosen Bot.